qwaneu/qwaneu.github.io/privacy.md

 ### The fine print

 We love collaborating with you!

-In order to work with you, we need to know a few things about you.
+In order to work with you however, we need to know a few things about you.
 We collect only the bare minimum needed to interact with you: your name, phone number and email address.
 To ship refactoring cards and other merchandise to you. we need your address.
-When we run an on-site course we need to know where to show up and who will be in the course (and a contact phone number will be handy).
-We will not give or sell your data in any form to other parties for marketing purposes.
+When we run an on-site course we need to know where to show up and who will be in the course - a contact phone number will be handy as well.

+We will never give or sell your data in any form to other parties for marketing purposes.

 Give us a shout if you'd like to update your details or have them removed.